Clovis library shooting: Perpetrator

-Nathaniel Jouett, 16 at the time of the shooting, was a student at Clovis High School.
+Nathaniel Ray Jouett, 16 at the time of the shooting, was a student at Clovis High School.
 He was bullied at school, according to his girlfriend.
-He regularly drank alcohol and smoked marijuana and was serving a suspension at the time for fighting.

 Legal proceedings

 According to Public Radio station KUNM, although the Associated Press usually refrains from using the names of juvenile defendants, it chose to publish Nathaniel Jouett's name "because of the seriousness of the crime and because authorities are seeking adult sanctions."

 Curry County District Attorney Andrea Reeb announced prior to the trial that she intended to prosecute Jouett as an adult.
 The suspect made his first court appearance on August 31, 2017.
 Jouett was indicted on September 8, 2017, for two counts of first-degree murder, seven counts of child abuse, four counts of aggravated battery, and twenty counts of assault with intent to commit a violent felony.

 In April 2018, a judge denied a defense request to transfer Jouett from prison to a juvenile treatment facility, and ordered that he undergo a mental "evaluation and assessment" so that his mental health needs could be addressed.
 On October 17, 2018, Jouett pleaded guilty in the shooting.
 On February 15, 2019, Jouett was sentenced to two concurrent life sentences, with the possibility of parole, plus 40 years in prison.
 Jouett is currently incarcerated at the Guadalupe County Correctional Center.
-Under his original sentence, Jouett would've been eligible for parole after serving 34 years.
+Under his original sentence, Jouett would have been eligible for parole after serving 34 years.
 Under a 2023 law restricting life sentences for juveniles, he will now be eligible for parole after serving 25 years.

 Family members of two of the wounded victims filed a lawsuit against the perpetrator's parents and his psychologist.